What is an SEO Strategy?

 3. Content That Educates, Engages, and Ranks

 Content is the engine of your SEO strategies.
 But not just any content, it needs to be useful, relevant, and optimised for the keywords you’ve researched.
+Best Practices:- Write for humans first, search engines second.

 - Include primary and secondary keywords naturally.